robchendev/Guitardex_old/src/techniques/sample-technique.md

 ## Sample Technique Page

-All of this is unstyled right now and looks terrible.
+Alls of this is unstyled right now and looks terrible.
 If you're viewing this page from a mobile device then it'll look even worse.

 There will be a **lot** more content here when the site fully launches.